Bgr8Dev/Bgr8/README.md

    Get the correct `.env` file from Hum2a to place in the root directory.

 4. **Set up Stripe server environment:**
-   Typically you will just place the stripe `.env` file provided by Hum2a into the stripe directory.
+   Place the stripe `.env` file provided by Hum2a into the stripe directory, or create it as follows:
-   If that's too easy for you, create a `.env` file in the stripe directory:
    ```env
    STRIPE_SECRET_KEY=your_stripe_secret_key
    STRIPE_WEBHOOK_SECRET=your_stripe_webhook_secret